What is the Greater Cambridge Local Plan?

 Evidence informing the new Local Plan

-Preparing a Local Plan requires gathering the appropriate level of evidence to inform the preparation of the plan, as required by national policy.
+Preparing a requires gathering the appropriate level of evidence to inform the preparation of the plan, as required by national policy.

 In November 2020 we published initial evidence base findings and development strategy options assessments.
 This evidence explored a range of broad spatial locations and growth level options.

 A range of further evidence studies have now been published to accompany the First Proposals consultation.
-A full evidence list is included on the document library page.
+These can be found in the Local Plan First Proposals Document Library.

 A key role of the planning system is to contribute to sustainable development.
 Each stage of plan making will be accompanied by a Sustainability Appraisal.
 The aim of this process is to test the options and policies being considered by identifying potential positive and negative social, economic and environmental impacts, and highlighting opportunities to improve the plan.